paolino/book-a-visit/semantic.md

 ### _Serving_ state

 The _serving_ state is entered automatically during the appointment time.
 It is alternative to the _dropped_ state.
-During _serving_ the state can only be transacted from the _giver_ to the _failure_ state when the _taker_ is not fulfilling the appointment.
+During _serving_ the state can only be transacted from the _giver_ to the _negative_ state when the _taker_ is not fulfilling the appointment.

-A _servicing_ state contains
+A _serving_ state contains

 * the originating _chatting before_ state